 Five hours later Palangkaraya greeted me well.
 A stroll through some very old small streets to find a big mall and a lovely wood shack restaurant with more friendly policemen.
 The next day was Eid al-Fitr, the celebration of the end of Ramadan, so I planned ahead and stocked up on supplies in the mall, then went in search of fuel early in the morning to find the only station open in town before I hit the road.
 Another 5 hours to Banjarmasin, I should be there in time to search around town for Ferry offices.

 I hit the road and then something hit me.
 A pretty standard maneuver in most of Asia is to overtake whenever you like and the person on the other side will move out of your way.
 If they can’t get out the way or either of you is going too fast.
 You crash.
-I saw him coming, it was very late, I gasped and swung left hard.
-This happens at least once every day and I was already tutting and cursing him for the close callwhen my brain informed me there’d been a loud bang and some shaking and we must have collided.
+I saw him coming as he swung out onto my side of the road, very late, I gasped and swung left hard.
+This happens at least once every day and I was already tutting and cursing him for the close call when my brain informed me there’d been a loud bang and some shaking and we must have collided.
 A millisecond later my foot exploded in pain.
 I’ve been fortunate to never break a bone or get a really serious injury, so this is the first time I’ve ever involuntarily screamed in pain at the top of my lungs, for 2 full breaths.

 I slowed to a crawl and regained my senses.
 I couldn’t see anything in my mirrors.
 Should I even stop.
 The usual rule for Overlanders in Asia, unfortunately, is not to stop.
 Some places are known for regularly lynching people who cause accidents, especially outsiders (looking at you India) others are known for their less than ideal criminal proceedings and treatment of foreigners, others for their uncanny ability to take advantage of a vulnerable rich person.